Watch The Trailer

 About the Director

-He graduated from The Catholic University of America Washington, DC in 1994 with a double major in Theater Arts and Philosophy.
-Bill took a train up to Camden Yards in Baltimore with his senior University baseball picture and handed it to the casting director of the film Major League ll.
-The next day he was hired as a utility baseball player on screen and worked steady for two months earning his first film credit.
-His career took off as a stand-in for Matt Damon on Francis Coppola’s The Rainmaker.
+A self-proclaimed “jock who did drama,” Bill McAdams, Jr. was a college baseball player at The Catholic University of America in Washington, D.C. who graduated in 1994 with a double major in Theater Arts and Philosophy.
+During his senior year, he took a train up to Camden Yards in Baltimore with his senior baseball picture and handed it to the casting director of the film Major League 2.
+A month later, he was earning his first film credit as a utility baseball player in the sports comedy film.

 Producer Bio and Statement